Welcome to the website of Stroud Arts Festival, a charity promoting and supporting all types of artistic activities throughout the Stroud District.

 November 5: Stroud Arts Festival continued its long-standing support of Stroud Book Festival in funding the Poetry event, IN NEARBY BUSHES with Kei Miller, introduced by Adam Horovitz.

-October 29: The Robert Wedderburn Project from Last Legs Theatre has been funded in part by Stroud Arts Festival and you can find out more about their upcoming events this Autumn here: www.robertwedderburnproject.com
+October 29 and upcoming event 5 February 2021: The Robert Wedderburn Project from Last Legs Theatre has been funded in part by Stroud Arts Festival.
+You can find out more on our events page here and on their website here: www.robertwedderburnproject.com

 2019 FESTIVAL HIGHLIGHTS